brandur/sorg/content/articles/postgres-reads.md

 update some key details, and then go to view their changes and see stale data representing the pre-update state.

 {{Figure "A stale read that went to a replica that hadn't yet applied changes from the primary."
-(NewImgSrcAndAlt "/assets/images/postgres-reads/stale-read.svg" "A stale read that went to a replica that hadn't yet applied changes from the primary.")}}
+(ImgSrcAndAlt "/assets/images/postgres-reads/stale-read.svg" "A stale read that went to a replica that hadn't yet applied changes from the primary.")}}

 Stale reads are a race condition.
 Modern databases operating over low latency connections can keep replicas